 That’s often why job number one for many practitioners is making sure to create a safe space for trauma survivors within the confines of treatment, which is essential . . .

 . . . but it’s only half of the equation.

 According to Peter Levine, there’s a very important follow-up step – and it’s all about knowing how to empower patients with the resources they need to make themselves feel safe – when you aren’t there.

 Peter shows us one way to do it in this short video.
 Check it out – it’s just 4 minutes.

-To find out more about some of the keys for treating trauma, including 6 steps for tracking trauma through the body, check this out.
+To find out more about some of the keys for treating trauma, including 6 steps for tracking trauma through the body, check these courses out.

 Have you ever worked with a patient struggling to regain their sense of safety after a traumatic experience?
 Please share your comments below.